xxxcrttt/0022-Dissertation/README.md

 <img src='https://github.com/xxxcrttt/0022-Dissertation/blob/main/figure/9641660913096_.pic.jpg' height=300 center=/align>

 ## Overview
 This project uses a low-cost infrared imaging camera **FLIR Lepton**.
 It deploys the lightweight neural network, **MobileNet** to a tiny single-board computer **Raspberry Pi**.
-The dataset and model was trained on Edge Inpulse, ([Edge Impulse](https://studio.edgeimpulse.com/public/112844/latest)).
+The dataset and model were trained on Edge Impulse, ([Edge Impulse](https://studio.edgeimpulse.com/public/112844/latest)).
 By evaluating different model experiments, this project achieved an accuracy of 96.2%, and can successfully distinguish up to 7 people.

 FLIR Lepton: